Sort by

 Together, we are investing in landscape initiatives to help end deforestation and promote regenerative agriculture methods in areas assessed as at high risk of deforestation.

-As part of our involvement in the CGF Forest Positive Coalition, we are involved in several palm oil, pulp and paper and soya landscape initiatives.
+As part of our involvement in the CGF Forest Positive Coalition, we are involved in several palm oil, pulp and paper and soy landscape initiatives.
+Please read the CGF Forest Positive Coalition 2023 annual report featuring Nestlé’s initiatives.

-In 2021, at COP26, the Coalition launched its Landscape Engagement Ambition to transform production landscape areas of a size equivalent to the combined production-base footprint of the members of the Coalition to forest positive by 2030.
+In 2021, at COP26, the Coalition launched its Landscape Engagement Ambition to transform production landscape areas of a size equivalent to the combined production-base footprint of the members of the Coalition by 2030.